fatihozoral/DSA210-MARTI-PROJ/README.md

 Transportation is an essential part of daily life, and finding efficient ways to travel can have significant impacts on both time and money.
 With Martı scooters becoming a popular mode of transportation in urban areas, this project aims to analyze whether using scooters instead of walking is a cost-efficient and time-saving option.
 The goal is to quantify the time saved by using scooters and evaluate the associated financial costs.

+## Data Source
+I am using two primary data sources:

+1-Martı Scooter Data

+Exported from the Martı app, this dataset includes:

+* Ride durations (minutes)
+* Distances traveled (kilometers)
+* Costs (₺)

+2-Walking Reference Data

+Based on publicly available metrics, the average walking speed for a healthy adult is approximately 5 km/h (or 12 minutes per kilometer).
+This data will be used to calculate the time it would have taken to walk the same distances as the scooter rides.